Skip to content

 SDK

-Currently, the SDK is only available for JavaScript and TypeScript.
-Support for other languages is coming soon.
+Currently, the SDK is only available for JavaScript/TypeScript and Golang.
+Support for other languages is on the roadmap.

 Terminal window